 Swimming pools often become the sites of serious injury-causing accidents when proper safety measures are ignored.
 Swimming pool owners and operators have a legal obligation to make sure that their pools and surrounding areas are free from harm and in a reasonably safe condition for customers, visitors and guests.

 Drowning is the process of experiencing respiratory impairment from submersion or immersion in liquid.
 Not all drownings are fatal.
 Fatal drowning happens when the drowning results in death.
 Nonfatal drowning happens when a person survives a drowning incident with a range of outcomes, from no injuries to very serious injuries or permanent disability.
+Work with a Miami swimming pool accident lawyer today.

-If you or a loved one has been injured in a swimming pool accident in Miami due to the careless or negligent act of someone else, then an experienced Miami swimming pool accident lawyer can guide and assist you in recovering compensation for the injuries suffered and the pain and anguish that you have had to endure.
+If you or a loved one has been injured in a swimming pool accident in Miami due to the careless or negligent act of someone else, then an experienced Miami swimming pool accident attorney can guide and assist you in recovering compensation for the injuries suffered and the pain and anguish that you have had to endure.

 Liability for swimming pool accidents depends on the status of the drowning victim.
 Pool owners in Florida – both private and public pool owners – can be held liable when visitors, patrons or swimmers are injured.
 Owners of public pools have the added responsibility of complying with state and federal regulations to keep their pools safe and equipped with the latest safety devices.